dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ## CoVe

 <span class='saddlebrown'>In NLP tasks, context matters.</span> That is, understanding context is very essential to all NLP tasks as words rarely appear in isolation and also helps in general sense of language understanding tasks.
 One such example is in Question Answering where understanding of how words in question shift the importance of words in document or in Summarization where model needs to understand which words capture the context clearly to summarize succinctly.
-The ability to share a common representation of words in the context of sentences that include them could further improve transfer learning in NLP.
-This is where CoVe comes into play, which transfers information from large amounts of unlabeled training data in the form of word vectors using encoder to contextualize word vector has shown to improve performance over random word vector initialization on a variety of downstream tasks e.g. POS, NER and QA.
+The ability to share a common representation of words in the context of sentences that include them could further improve transfer learning in NLP. <span class='green'>This is where CoVe comes into play, which transfers information from large amounts of unlabeled training data in the form of word vectors using encoder to contextualize word vector has shown to improve performance over random word vector initialization on a variety of downstream tasks e.g. POS, NER and QA.</span>

 ### How it Works?